zhangshushu15/omni-cli/README.md

 ![Omni CLI Screenshot](./docs/assets/omni-screenshot.png)

 Omni CLI is a fork of [Gemini CLI](https://github.com/google-gemini/gemini-cli) that also works with many other LLM providers.
-Right now, in addition to Gemini, it supports OpenAI, Anthropic, DeepSeek, OpenRouter, Ollama, and vLLM, and we plan to add other popular providers as well.
+Right now, in addition to Gemini, it supports OpenAI, Anthropic, DeepSeek, OpenRouter, Ollama, and vLLM.

+The purpose of this work is to test the agentic coding capability of models other than Gemini.
+As of 7/7/25, there's a huge difference in quality between frontier models and other ones.

 To install and run, use: